cholcombe973/cholcombe973/_posts/2018-02-12-XtremeIO-REST.markdown

 string could possibly be a floating point number at some point in its life.
 The assumptions we are making here are starting to pile up and I have only run 1 command!

+This is a perfectly good reason why engineers like myself prefer open source solutions.
+Getting someone at Dell/EMC to fix this is a nightmare.
+It can take many hours of meetings, email chains, screenshots, text files to prove what I'm saying, convincing several layers of people I am correct and finally getting engineering to patch it.
+If it was open source I could submit a pull request and argue about why the API should be changed.
+It cuts right to the chase and I engage the developers first instead of last.

 Stay tuned for the next in a series of terrible REST API's where we explore an API that uses CSV over REST.
 Yes you read that correctly.